 A number of methods of communication were used that included a link to a consultation questionnaire on the IAG website, approximately 1000 emails sent out to local groups and individuals who had registered an interest, a leaflet distribution, adverts in local media and two public meetings that were held on 21 January and 1 February 2016.
 Again the legislation does not prescribe how academy trusts should consult with appropriate persons.
 A copy of the consultation report is available on the IAG website.

 There will be separate planning consultation held in respect of proposals to develop the permanent site as part of the planning process associated with the full planning application for the proposed site.
-The timescale for this consultation is not yet defined, though we anticipate it will not take place until late summer/ autumn 2017.
+The timescale for this consultation is not yet defined, though we anticipate it will not take place until early 2018.

 The decision to increase the intake of the proposed school from 100 up to 125 students per year was taken in early January 2016.
 This is in response to the growing need for additional secondary school places in Greenwich over the next five years and will also allow the school to offer a broader curriculum to prospective students.
 As this happened during the consultation the questionnaire was updated and an additional question included reflecting this.
 Those attending the public meeting on 1 February 2016 were also informed of the proposed increase.